axcheron/axcheron.github.io/_htb/10_writeup_multimaster.md

 ![image-center](/images/htb/htb_multimaster_burp_04.png){: .align-center}

 Nice, given we got **null** as response, we may have broken the request on the server side.
 Let's see if we can use [sqlmap](https://sqlmap.org) to automate this SQL injection.
-Note that it took lots of time to find the proper `sqlmap` command.
-It was due to the WAF present on the remote system that was blocking us when sending multiple query in a row.

 ## Exploitation

 Here, we saved the **Burp Suite** POST request in *post_me.txt* and specified the *charunicodeescape* tamper script to encode the queries performed by `sqlmap`.
 The `--delay 3` was found to be enough to avoid being blocked by the WAF.

+**Note:** It took lots of time to find the proper `sqlmap` command.
+It was due to the WAF present on the remote system that was blocking us when sending multiple query in a row.
+{: .notice--info}

 ```bash
 $ sqlmap -r post_me.txt --tamper=charunicodeescape --delay 3 --level 5 --risk 3 --dbms=mssql -technique=U --batch --dbs -v 3